The previous article in this series is here.

 Therefore the questions remain.
 Did Paul and Luke share this same viewpoint regarding believing?
 When Paul called for people to believe or to have faith in Christ, was Paul limiting their response to just believing or was he in agreement with Luke that trusting involves baptism?

 Like Luke, Paul used believe and faith to depict the proper response to the gospel (Rom.
 1:16-17).
 People need to rely upon Christ in order to receive God’s gift of salvation.
-However, with statements like Romans 1:16-17, did Paul assert that people only need to believe or was he summarizing various aspects of trusting in Christ under an umbrella called believing?
+However, with statements like Romans 1:16-17, did Paul assert that people only need to believe or was he summarizing various aspects of trusting in Christ under the umbrella of believing?

 The first clue might come from a particular phrase Paul used within this same letter, namely Romans.
 What was Paul’s missionary objective among the Gentiles and what should the gospel produce within someone’s life?
 To quote him, “the obedience of faith” (Rom.
 1:5; 16:25-26).
 Thus when Paul speaks of faith, he understood that to respond with faith toward the gospel requires at least some form of obedience.
 What did he reveal about his understanding of how people obediently trust in Christ for salvation?